Mazda Familia: Seventh generation (BG; 1989)

-Trim lines in Japan included "Clair", "Interplay", "Supreme", "Pepper", and "GT-X".
-The Supreme model was only available in sedan form and features the larger bumpers and trunklid-mounted number plate recess of the American market Protegé.
-Carburetted models were mostly dropped in 1991, replaced by single-point fuel injection.
+Trim lines in Japan included "Clair", "Pepper", "Interplay", "Supreme", "GT", "GT-X" and "GT-R".
+The Supreme model was only available in saloon form and features the larger bumpers and bootlid-mounted number plate recess of the American market Protegé.
+Carburetted models were mostly dropped in the 1991 facelift, replaced by single-point fuel injection.

-In North America, the 323 sedan became the Protegé, while the 323 hatchback kept its name.
+In North America, the 323 saloon became the Protegé, while the 323 hatchback kept its name.
 There, and in the Philippines, base (SE/DX), 4WD and top-line LX models were available.
 The 1990 base model has the SE name and uses the B8 1.8 L SOHC engine that has 16 valves and hydraulic lifters.
 In 1991, the base model name was changed to "DX".
 4WD models existed for the 1990 and 1991 model years, with the SOHC engine and rear disc brakes.
-The LX version of the Protegé included a BP 1.8 L DOHC 16-valve engine 125 hp.
+The LX version of the Protegé included a 1.8 L DOHC 16-valve BP engine producing 125 hp.
 LX models also have power windows and door locks and 14-inch wheels.
 Vented front and solid rear disc brakes, larger front brakes, larger clutch, equal-length driveshafts, dual outlet muffler, body-color door handles and mirrors, fold-down rear center armrest, driver's vanity mirror, and larger stabilizer bars.
 A sunroof and 14-inch aluminum alloy wheels were options on LX models.

+The Protegé nameplate was also applied for 323 saloon in Brazil, which was really similar to the Canadian market specification.
+However, only a fuel injected 1.8 L SOHC engine was offered there.

 BG models that were assembled in New Zealand came with glass headlights instead of plastic, and a 240 km/h speedometer.

+In Thailand, the 323 saloon was initially offered in a single unnamed trim with a carbureted 1.6 L SOHC engine as the sole option.
+The facelifted model was divided into two levels: the 1.3i and 1.6i LX, and the better-equipped 1.6i GLX.
+All engines featured fuel injection, and the latter came with a 4-speed automatic transmission as an option.